playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shader-chunk-migrations.md

 material.chunks.APIVersion = pc.CHUNKAPI_1_55;
 ```

-Doing this will remove the warning messages from the console.
+By doing this you will no longer see warning messages in the console.

 ## Chunk changes